openhab/openhab-docs/addons/io.md

 title: System Integrations
 ---

-{% include base.html %}

 # System Integrations

 openHAB supports services that enable integration with various technologies that don't fall into other add-on categories.

-Most of the systems mentioned below are integrated via a *Misc* add-on, installed e.g. through Paper UI.
+Most of the systems mentioned below are integrated via a *Misc* add-on, installed e.g. through UI.
 Detailed instructions and requirements may be found in the corresponding documentation pages.

 <!-- selection not needed for now table id="ios-select" class="striped">